Kinderdijk World Heritage Foundation

 So what exactly does the Kinderdijk World Heritage Foundation (SWEK) do?
 First of all, we were founded back in 2001, charged with the governance and development of the World Heritage site officially acknowledged by UNESCO in 1997.
 In addition to generating sufficient revenues to preserve and conserve the windmill complex, our main goal is education: to make sure the Kinderdijk story is passed on.
 These are substantial tasks, which have only gained weight as the flow of tourists kept on increasing.
 The small team we started out with has expanded into an organisation employing some fifty professionals in full-time and part-time service.
 We are supported by over two hundred volunteers, including skippers, tour guides, handymen and -women, and hosts and hostesses.
 Together, they are the crucial backbone of our organisation – we couldn’t do this without them.

-The organisation is led by general manager Cees van der Vlist.
-This former Liesveld municipal counsel member was appointed as interim executive following the near-bankruptcy of Kinderdijk in 2012.
-In this, the Nieuwpoort resident is assisted by Johan Mellegers, who started out as our commercial manager, but has switched to a position of strategic advisor to the foundation as of January 1 2019.
-The rest of the professional SWEK staff consists of millers, maintenance personnel, catering employees, traffic wardens, cleaners, site managers, and management and operational staff covering various disciplines (including marketing & sales, ICT, HR, and communications).
+The organisation is led by general manager Peter-Jan van Steenbergen.
+The rest of the professional SWEK staff consists of millers, maintenance personnel, catering employees, traffic wardens, cleaners, site coördinators, and management and operational staff covering various disciplines (including marketing, reception, sales, ICT, HR, and communications).

 Management is governed in turn by our Supervisory Board.
 This body monitors the implementation of foundation policy.
 It operates from an advisory position, acting as a sounding board for management while keeping a close eye on new developments and ongoing affairs.
 All board members occupy honorary posts.